TURNING CUT CALCULATOR II (1.0.0) - iOS

 - A change of the cutting depth will also change the material removal, the cutting forces, the torque and the power

 - A change of the entering angle will also change some of the cutting forces

 - A change of the specific cutting force will also change the cutting forces, the torque and the power

 - A change of the efficiency will also change the power of the spindle motor

-The main value to be changed is marked with a light color and the sub-values with a darker.
-Note that the displayed values are rounded and the calculations are using not rounded 32-bits double precision values.
+Note that the displayed values are rounded and the calculations are using much higher precision values.